HL7/davinci-deqm/source/pages/terminology.md

 hedis_r3: http://build.fhir.org/ig/cqframework/hedis-ig/
 ---

-See the individual measure definitions and FHIR profiles for the specific terminology bindings.
+Refer to the specific FHIR resources and profiles for each measure’s requirements for guidance in appropriate use of value sets, terminologies and code systems.

 ### Value Sets
 {:.no_toc}